lccarrier/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. routing, middleware
 - [ ] Describe Middleware?
+      functions that can be implemented into routes. middleware can change the req and res data.
 - [ ] Describe a Resource?
+      everything in express is a resource. its data that the client can request or send.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a 200 code will let the client know the request was a success
 - [ ] How can we partition our application into sub-applications?
+      Using routes and routing

 ## Project Setup